Are you one of the millions of people that is affected by acne each year? Have you tried natural remedies for skin care?

 Did you know acne is the most common skin condition in the United States?
 Followed by the next leading skin conditions such as cold-sores, hives, eczema, psoriasis and melanoma.

 Skin, the human body’s largest organ.

-Did you know skin is the largest organ in the body and acts as a barrier against infection, along with many other functions?
+Did you know your skin is the largest organ in the body and acts as a barrier against infection, in addition to other functions?

-The epidermis is the top, visible layer of skin and it’s constantly being renewed as dead skin cells are shed on a daily basis.
+On top, is the epidermis, visible layer of skin and it’s constantly being renewed as dead skin cells are shed on a daily basis.